Neil Conti: Career

-Backstage Club

-In 1989 Neil Conti and Raye Cosbert (who later become promoter of Massive Attack and manager of Amy Winehouse) started "Backstage", a live bi-weekly music club for artists to meet and jam together.
+In 1989, Conti and Raye Cosbert (who later become promoter of Massive Attack and manager of Amy Winehouse) started "Backstage", a live bi-weekly music club for artists to meet and jam together.
 Neil's motivation was the closing of the famous Speakeasy Club - a popular watering hole for London musicians to meet up.
 The club was based at the Borderline in Charing Cross Road, later moving to the Jazz Café in Camden.
 The club spawned many imitations in the Soho area and became a hotbed of talent and A&R men, launching the careers of Ronnie Jordan, Seal, Keziah Jones, Juliet Roberts and D-Influence among others.
 The club was featured in an MTV documentary and recorded a live CD, sponsored by Levi's.
-Neil terminated the club in 1992 due to time constraints and conflicts with his session work.
+Conti terminated the club in 1992 due to time constraints and conflicts with his session work.